WPR-Engineering/part-box/README.md

   - *coming soon!* Medium: 2.25x1.25”
 - in /config/partbox-config.yml specify the CPUS print queue name for each label size.
 Even if you use the same queue for multiple label sizes you must specify it for each size

+# Supported Printers

+Currently the software is confirmed to print with the Zebra GK420D and the Zebra ZD411, however any printer that supports direct ZPL printing should work.

 # TODO For V 1.0.0-Beta and on

 - [x] Reduce quantity on order finalization